TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/vnc.md

 EOT
 ```

-This will configure the automatic startup of `xterm` and `fvwm2` window manager.
-Alternatively, the user can use other window managers: more desktop-like -- `fluxbox`, `awesome` or `jwm` or tiling -- `i3`, `xmonad` or `tritium`.
-To do this, the corresponding line must be added to the `.xsession` file by command:
+This will configure the automatic startup of `xterm` and the `fvwm2` window manager.
+Alternatively, the user can use other window managers: more desktop-like -- `fluxbox`, `awesome`, or `jwm` or tiling -- `i3`, `xmonad`, or `tritium`.
+To do this, the corresponding line must be added to the `.xsession` file with the command:

 ```sh
 echo "fluxbox" >> .xsession